mjolsen-sw/aws-cruddur/journal/week5.md

 ```
 ### Pattern D (update a message_group for the last message)
 When a user creates a message we need to update the conversation
-to display the last message information for the conversation
+to display the last message information for the conversation.
+Keep
+in mind this requires deleting and recreating instead of updating.
 ```sql
 UPDATE message_groups
 SET